Church of San Tommaso, Pavia: Architecture

 The church's façade has a broken pediment, with a central elevation and a large gothic rose window of white marble in the center.
 This façade recalls that of the nearby church of Santa Maria del Carmine; similarities include the decorative terracotta crowning band and the rose window.
 The church has a Greek cross plan and was divided into three naves, of which only two remain; the southern nave was demolished by Giuseppe Piermarini between 1782 and 1789.

 On the left aisle there were five chapels, one of which was granted to the University of Pavia by the Dominican fathers in 1392.
 Another chapel, built in the second half of the 15th century by Giovanni Matteo Bottigella, remains almost completely intact.
-This chapel was used as a burial place for the members of the Bottigella family, and contained the relics of Sibillina Biscossi.
+This chapel was used as a burial place for the members of the Bottigella family, and contained the relics of Sibyllina Biscossi.
 It originally housed the large Pala Bottigella by Vincenzo Foppa, which was initially frescoed by Bernardino Lanzani.
 Between the end of the 16th century and the beginning of the 17th century, it was re-frescoed by the Sienese painter Alessandro Casolari and the Roman Angelo Righi, who completed the cycle of the Sibyls in 1605.

 Similar to the church of San Francesco in Pavia, the Church of San Tommaso has cross-vaults in the presbytery and in the side aisles, while part of the central aisle was equipped with a wooden trussed ceiling.
 The naves are divided by mighty cylindrical brick pillars, with notched cube capitals.
 According to Piermarini's project, the church's height was divided into two floors; this partition was maintained during restorations in the 1990s.